-4.9) Dispense culture avoiding the creation of bubbles; draw up vesphene, and dispose of tip in waste bottle.
+4.11) Dispense culture avoiding the creation of bubbles; draw up vesphene, and dispose of tip in waste bottle.

-4.10) As always, live cultures must be double contained to leave the cabinet.
-In this case, place the culture bottle in another sealed container for incubation.

-4.11) Begin by wiping your gloves and creating a clean area.
-Wipe the bottles and place on the clean area.
+4.12) As always, live cultures must be double contained to leave the cabinet.
+Begin by wiping your gloves and creating a clean area.
 Wipe the interior of the box and wipe the bottles into the box.

-4.12) If necessary, secure the bottles with Styrofoam and/or rubber bands to prevent them from overturning when the box is shaken during incubation.
+4.13) If necessary, secure the bottles with Styrofoam and/or rubber bands to prevent them from overturning when the box is shaken during incubation.